 Mercedes-Benz E-Class performance

-For much of this first year on sale, the E-Class sedan will come with just a single drivetrain.
+Initially, the E-Class sedan launches with a single drivetrain.
 It pairs a 2.0-liter turbocharged inline-4 with 241 horsepower and 273 pound-feet of torque to a 9-speed automatic, with a choice of rear- or all-wheel drive.

 The E-Class also offers a choice in suspensions, between a steel multi-link setup with adaptive dampers (in base or sport tune) and an air suspension with adaptive dampers.
 Wheel and tire sizes range from 17 to 20 inches.

 Any of the systems with adaptive controls--suspension, steering, transmission, and throttle--can be toggled through a set of drive modes, from comfort to economy, sport, and Sport+.

 Depending on how it's configured, the standard E-Class' ride and handling run the gamut from old-school ease to twisty-road breeze.
 A sport-tune steel suspension has a mildly firm setup, but the air suspension and driving modes give the most elaborate E-Class breathtaking versatility.
 It can cruise with lots of suspension travel, slow and smooth shifts and light-touch steering in Comfort mode, or approach AMG levels of heft and stiffness when set in Sport+ mode.

 The new E-Class has more high-strength steel in its body and more lighter-weight aluminum panels on its body, which helps it toe the line at about 4,000 pounds in all.

 The new body pays dividends in cabin space: compared with the outgoing car, the new E-Class is 1.7 inches longer, at 193.8 inches long, and has a wheelbase 2.6 inches longer, at 115.7 inches long.